-If you are looking to become a practitioner you’ll need to be much more selective and look for a course that is in-depth and clinically based.
+If you are looking to become an NLP Practitioner, now or in the future, then you’ll need to be much more selective and look for a course that is in-depth and clinically based.
 The rest of the article will help you further with this.

 If you are interested in becoming a genuinely good practitioner you’ll need to do a course that is more than a weekend.
 Ideally, you will need about 20 days of full training over the course of a few months.